vcuse/alvo/first-experiment/README.md

-Try our experiment online and acccess our past results by accessing the following website: https://vcuse.github.io/alvo/first-experiment/
+Try our experiment online and acccess our study results by accessing the following website: https://vcuse.github.io/alvo/first-experiment/